russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Abstraction Using Lists.md

 Let's do that now to illustrate the point.

-Download the following image to your computer and then add it to the **Assets** in Xcode:
+Download the following image to your computer and then add it to the **Assets** catalog in Xcode:

 ![BlueMountain.png|700](/img/user/Media/BlueMountain.png)